jbshelton/GBPicoHDMI/docs/DOCUMENTATION.md

 ---

-### How to implement all this stuff in programming
+## Implementing Everything in Programming
 In order to implement really *any* of the concepts listed here in programming, the Raspberry Pi Pico SDK is very useful and helpful\.
+I've compiled a list of the hardware components I will be using, and the code/functions used to interface with them\.

+---

+#### Part 1: DMA
 To start, let's have a look at the DMA functions\.
 Here are the ones that stuck out to me as the most important \(not really in any particular order\):
 - `dma_channel_claim (uint channel)`
 - `dma_channel_set_read_addr (uint channel, const volatile void *read_addr, bool trigger)` to set a channel's read address\.
 - `dma_channel_set_write_addr (uint channel, volatile void *write_addr, bool trigger)` to set a channel's write address\.